ghi-electronics/duelang-website/software/api/bluetooth.md

 ---

-Set name or pin code for bluetooth.
+Provide api allow user to set name, pin code for bluetooth.

 > [!NOTE]
 > This feature is available on DUELink Spider only.